Band Performance Schedule 2019-2020 Click here

 Senior Juries Requirement

-One of the most visible departments in Parkview is its band, directed by Carlton McGee.
+One of the most visible departments in Parkview is its band, directed by Devonna Whited.
 The Band can be seen at various musical performances, but also at football games, marching on the fields, and at competitions all over the state.
 Other areas of the community where the music department is involved include Parkview at the Rep, Medieval Feast, Hillcrest Harvest Fest, Arkansas Drug Free Youth, Festival of Stars, Holiday Parade, Special Event Planning, Spring Musical, Musical Revue, Holiday Concerts, Spring Concerts, Youth Orchestra, and the Jazz Band at the Governor's Mansion.
 Parental Support is a vital part of our band program.
-To find out how to join Band Boosters call 447-2375.
 To see honor cord requirements click here.

 There are three levels of band classes: Woodwind I, Band I, Percussion I, Concert Band, Stage Band, Symphonic Band.
 Students taking band as their area of study must take two classes from the music area each year.
 Those courses include the following:

 - AP Music Theory IV and V

 - Vocal Ensemble (female)